phil-opp/blog_os/blog/post/double-faults.md

 }
 ```
 We create a simple `StackAllocator` that allocates stacks from a given range of pages (`PageIter` is an Iterator over a range of pages; we introduced it [in the kernel heap post].).
-TODO: Instead of adding a `StackAllocator::new` function, we use a separate `new_stack_allocator` function.
-This way, we can re-export `StackAllocator` from the `memory` module without re-exporting the `new` function.

 [in the kernel heap post]:  {{% relref "08-kernel-heap.md#mapping-the-heap" %}}